 They wanted people who had “been around the B2B block” and had experience and knowledge they wanted to share.
 Specifically, they were interested in case studies, guidance on how to achieve vital objectives, and “visionary perspectives”.

-With almost 30 years in B2B across publishing, PR, and marketing, I do have experience and knowledge worth sharing.
+After 25 years in B2B across publishing, PR, and marketing, I do have experience and knowledge worth sharing.
 Plus, I’ve spoken at Ignite before and really enjoyed it so I decided to submit a proposal.

 The power of difference

 My synopsis was, “The world has changed, so why hasn’t your advertising?
 Diversity is the new normal and B2B brands that fail to reflect the diversity of their customers in an authentic, relatable way, risk becoming obsolete.”

 I laid out some benefits of attending the talk, focussing on how a more inclusive approach can help deliver better customer and brand experiences, improve engagement levels and conversion rates, and build brand relevance and trust.

 I even had a case study up my sleeve about how one of our clients – a global tech company – achieved 54% higher CTRs in MEA and an 11x increase in leads in Japan when more representative and inclusive imagery was introduced into campaigns.